jp2 metadata: Unrecognized UUID EXIF box

 Please provide a sample image.
 It will be investigated and fixed in v0.27.
 I'm at the end of the v0.26 development cycle and very reluctant to take on anything new at this time.

 I understand that you consider this is to be a high priority matter.
 I disagree.
 The jp2image.cpp code mostly dates from 2008 and, to my knowledge, this interoperability issue has never been reported.
 For sure, I have neither sufficient time nor energy to delay v0.26 to investigate this matter.

-#2 Updated by Herbert Kauer 7 months ago
+#2 Updated by Herbert Kauer about 2 years ago

 thanks for your quick reply.